CrackingShells/mcp-langfuse/CONTRIBUTING.md

 ## Release Process

-Releases are fully automated using semantic-release:
+Releases are fully automated using semantic-release and published to PyPI:

 1. **Commits are analyzed** for conventional commit format
 2. **Version is calculated** based on commit types